ted-wong/dancing_without_stars/README.md

 The choreographer's moves will be sent to the server as a pair of x,y coordinates for starting position and ending position of each dancer that the choreographer wants to move, separated by spaces.
 The sample choreographer also shows the format.

-This means that some can remain still (if towards the end of the dance).
+This means that some can remain still by omitting the coordinates for that dancer (if towards the end of the dance).
 In addition, you can also send moves so that the start and end position of a dancer is the same.
 The behavior is identical.

 After each move has been validated, the server will send a message of "#" to the choreographer, requesting the next set of moves.